 A new era in Camden motoring

-The year 1948 was a landmark in Australian motoring history with the launch of first Australian made mass produced motor car – the FX Holden sedan – in November.
+1948 was a landmark in Australian motoring history with the launch of the first Australian-made mass-produced motor car – the FX Holden sedan – in November.
 The National Museum of Australia states that

 The Holden transformed suburban Australia, boosted national pride and quickly become a national icon.
 The car was economical, sturdy and stylish and was immediately popular with the public.

 Clinton Motors announced in September 1948 that it would sell the new Holden motorcar (Camden News, 23 September 1948).
 The first Holden car was displayed in the new streamlined showroom in December 1948 and sold for £675.
 (Camden News, 16 December 1948)